 Chapter 24: The Advocate

-Having just delivered his most generous volley of actual story thus far, Ishmael now stops in his tracks to mount a defence of the whaling industry to anybody who may not approve.
+Having just delivered his most generous volley of actual story thus far, Ishmael now stops in his tracks to mount a defense of the whaling industry to anybody who may not approve.
 This is a difficult chapter to parse.
 On one hand, we have not known Ishmael to be an especially ironic person in the story so far.
 He’s a bit of a liar, certainly, but a sincere one.
 So, perhaps we ought to simply take him at his word that he sees whaling as an honourable profession.

 On the other hand, one of the most compelling readings of Moby-Dick in this day and age — a reading that allows it to speak to our times rather eloquently — is the environmental reading.
 It’s easy to look at this novel as a story of humanity’s attempt to dominate its environment, with catastrophic consequences.
 There are those who believe Melville actually intended the story to be read this way.
 If that’s true, then we’re faced with the first serious case of Melville, our author, disagreeing with Ishmael, our narrator.
 Ishmael steps an inch closer to Lemuel Gulliver, a narrator that Jonathan Swift transparently thought was an idiot.